TheWizardsCode/DevLogger/README.md

   3. If tweeting with an image select the desired image in the file selection dialog

-The text entered must be shorter than the 140 chars minus the length of the selected hastags.
+The text entered must be shorter than the 140 chars minus the length of the selected hashtags.
 If it is too long the tweet buttons will not be available to you.